 "The internet?
 Yeah, like that thing will ever take off.
 Psh.
-Next thing you'll tell me is today's youth doesn't want to jam their faces in glowing red eye-destroyers filled with Game Boy graphics!" someone at Nintendo, probably
+Next thing you'll tell me is today's youth doesn't want to jam their faces in glowing red eye-destroyers filled with Game Boy graphics!" - someone at Nintendo, probably

 Why does Nintendo hate the internet?
 While Sony and Microsoft were rolling out major online gaming networks, Nintendo stubbornly insisted that no one would be into playing games over the internet, providing half-assed wi-fi solutions to Gamecube and later consoles and handhelds.
-And the worst part the Friend Codes, long serial numbers required to find and play with people you know online.
+And the worst part - the Friend Codes, long serial numbers required to find and play with people you know online.
 Nintendo's goal with their hesitancy and stringent measures was to limit how exposed anyone would ever be to the crude 'n rude world of online gaming by making sure you only gamed with people you knew.
-XBOX Live, for example, is a notorious cesspool of scum and villainy (also: racism, misogyny, etc.), but it has brought significant dividends along at this point, more people are using their XBOX 360 for non-gaming purposes, and this is all thanks to Microsoft's embrace of online capabilities.
+XBOX Live, for example, is a notorious cesspool of scum and villainy (also: racism, misogyny, etc.), but it has brought significant dividends along - at this point, more people are using their XBOX 360 for non-gaming purposes, and this is all thanks to Microsoft's embrace of online capabilities.
 Nintendo had a solid control of their brand, and did not want to give that up.
 In the meantime, they got left in the dust.

-Nintendo seems to be turning a corner, with rumors of the WiiU not requiring Friend Codes, but at this point they're far enough behind that they have an enormous amount of ground to make up for.
-Hear that everyone?
-Soon we'll be able to play Mario Kart online and hear random 12 year olds screaming racial slurs.
-That's how Nintendo will know they're back in the game.
+Nintendo seems to be turning a corner with the Wii U, but at this point they're far enough behind that they have an enormous amount of ground to make up for.
+But with Mario Kart 8's introduction of DLC, all they really need to do is get more 12 year olds yelling racial slurs, and they'll be back in the game.